On a conjecture that strengthens Kundu's $k$-factor Theorem: Introduction

+Our final main result makes use of the modified Durfee number.
 For a non-increasing degree sequence $\pi$, the modified Durfee number is defined as $m(\pi)=\max\{i:d_{i}\geq i-1\}$.
-The modified Durfee number has appeared in the literature many times before and we will make use of it here.
+The Durfee number is $m(\pi)-1$, also known as the strong index \cite{Zverovich1992}, and is closely related to the Durfee square of integer partitions.

 \begin{theorem} Let $\pi=(d_{1},\ldots,d_{n})$ be a non-increasing positive degree sequence with even $n$ such that $\mathcal{D}_{k}(\pi)$ is graphic.
-If $d_{\min\{\frac{n}{2},m(\pi)-1\}}> \big\lceil\frac{n+3k-8}{2}\big\rceil$ or $\big\lceil\frac{n+5-k}{2}\big\rceil>d_{\max\{\frac{n}{2}+1,n+2-m(\overline{D_{k}(\pi)})\}}$, then $\pi$ has a realization with $k$ edge-disjoint $1$-factors. \end{theorem}
+If $d_{\min\{\frac{n}{2},\,m(\pi)-2\}}> \big\lceil\frac{n+3k-8}{2}\big\rceil$ or $\big\lceil\frac{n+5-k}{2}\big\rceil>d_{\max\{\frac{n}{2}+1,\,n+3-m(\overline{D_{k}(\pi)})\}}$, then $\pi$ has a realization with $k$ edge-disjoint $1$-factors. \end{theorem}

-We used a different strategy in the proof of Theorem~\ref{thm:midDegreeBound} than we used in the proof of Theorem~\ref{thm:main-1-factors} and we suspect that the argument can bear more fruit.
-Currently, if Theorem~\ref{thm:main-1-factors} does not hold, then $m(\pi)\leq \big\lceil\frac{n+3k-8}{2}\big\rceil+1$ or $\frac{n}{2}+1\leq m(\pi) \leq \frac{n}{2}+6$ when $k=6$.
-We would not be surprised if the proof could be modified to improve the bounds on $m(\pi)$ or answer the conjecture for $k=6$.